 This is low-dencity parity check code iteractive decoding algorithm presentation.
 Original image was 50×50 bitmap ‘transferred’ over gaussian (in that degree, how glibc random number generator (

 rand()) matches) channel, where 10% of the noise (swapped bits) were introduced.
 Rate of the ‘transmission’ is 0.5 (i.e. only half of the channel was used to transfer the data, and half for the parity bits).
 Code uses hard decoding algorithm, which stops after 4 iterations, since all errors are detected.
-Algorithm for matrix generation (takes most of the processing time) is a bit buggy (can crash, what do you want, I spent 3 hours Sunday night to write it :), but it does not matter for this presentation.
+Algorithm for matrix generation (takes most of the processing time) may be buggy, but it does not matter for this presentation.

 In the original presentation by MacKay and Neal (1995), authors fully recovered 10000 bits image after ‘transmission’ over 7.5 % noise channel.